 There are two different options for transferring the data from the RF device to the host MCU.
-FIFO mode uses the SPI interface to transfer the data, while direct mode transfers the data in real time over GPIO.
+FIFO mode uses the SPI interface to transfer the data, while direct mode transfers the data in real time over a GPIO pin.